 What are the Symptoms?

 The symptoms of an ectopic pregnancy, some of which may occur even in a normal, healthy pregnancy, include:

 Most of these symptoms don’t necessarily indicate an ectopic pregnancy, but they do mean you should call your doctor or midwife.
 This is especially true if an ultrasound has not yet confirmed that your pregnancy is in the uterus.

 Can you explain the shoulder pain?

-But before we move on, let’s take a moment to discuss shoulder pain, because it seems out of place in the list of symptoms.
+Before we move on, let’s take a moment to discuss shoulder pain, because it may seem out of place in the list of symptoms.
 As we’ll discuss in greater detail momentarily, an ectopic pregnancy can cause the fallopian tube to rupture.
 This may lead to bleeding in the abdominal cavity, which in turn irritates the diaphragm and causes a referred pain in the shoulder.
 The pain often increases when lying down and, ultimately may indicate internal bleeding (4).

 Ectopic Pregnancy Risks

 What are the risks to the mother?